bernhardAxonIvy/doc/source/designer-guide/configuration/environments.rst

 Environments
 ============

 Environments represent different runtime infrastructures.
-They can be used for e.g:
+For example they can be used for different software development stages ("development", "testing", "production").

--  **Staging**: Software goes through a software development cycle and is often tested on different environments before it is deployed on the productive environment.
-Typical environments in this case are "development", "testing" and "production".

 :ref:`variables`,
 :ref:`Databases <database-configuration>`,